Baking Diary – Log 7 – 08.05.2012

 After locking the butter in, seal the dough in every side and corner very tightly, you don’t want the butter to leak out.

 Step 8: Now, we gonna start the laminating process.
-Hole your rolling pin as your weapon.
+Hold your rolling pin proud and high.
 Ready?
 Here we go, the first turn and fold.

 Turn your dough clockwise (or counter clockwise) 90 degree.
 Lightly pressing the dough evenly to release all the trapped air, if there is any; and also to make the dough and butter layers stick together.